Chinese Dream: Individual dreams

 Some Chinese have interpreted the Chinese dream as the pursuit of individual dreams.
 Evan Osnos of The New Yorker comments that "Xi Jinping has sought to inspire his people by raising the flag of the China Dream, but they have interpreted it as China Dreams—plural."
 According to Osnos, the Chinese Dream is "the proliferation of 1.3 billion China Dreams."
-Sujian Guo and Baogang Guo argue, "To a great extent, the American dream has been exported to China and has become the Chinese dream."

 According to Shi Yuzhi, a professor at the National University of Singapore, the Chinese Dream is not about individual glory, but about collective effort.
-Measuring public sentiment on Sina Weibo, Christopher Marquis and Zoe Yang of CivilChina.org found that the Chinese Dream refers more to the common goods bestowed by civil society than it does to individual achievements.
+Measuring public sentiment on Sina Weibo, Academic Christopher Marquis and Zoe Yang found that the Chinese Dream refers more to the common goods bestowed by civil society than it does to individual achievements.

 A main aim of the Chinese state propaganda is therefore the construction of links between individual and national aspirations, which also signifies the convergence of the values of the market economy and state nationalism.
 This is evident in Chinese entertainment television.
-In a genre of reality shows in public speaking, for example, contestants frequently connect between their "dreams" and the triumph of China and further emphasize the legitimacy of the Chinese Communist Party in delivering a better future.
+In a genre of reality shows in public speaking, for example, contestants frequently connect between their "dreams" and the triumph of China and further emphasize the legitimacy of the CCP in delivering a better future.